-In the Bayesian picture we define individual \underline{likelihood distributions} for the different errors and integrate over the corresponding uncertainties.
-This is where the convolution of several Gaussians comes from.
-The same thing we can do for a Gaussian experimental error and a flat theory errors.
-The integral returns a two-sided error distribution which still has a peak.

-An intuitively better solution which gives a centrally flat likelihood distributions for the combined errors is the \underline{Rfit scheme} , used for example by CKMfitter or SFitter.
-It is a frequentist of \underline{profile likelihood} construction marginalizing the unknown errors.
-Such a marginalization of an unwanted direction in the parameter space of our likelihood is a mathematical problem: to keep the mathematical properties of a likelihood as a probability measure we prefer to integrate over unwanted directions.
-This is what the Bayesian pictures does.
-The downside is that any integration needs a measure, and a measure in model space or error space is not defined by physics.
-We therefore assume such a prior and have to test our final result by varying this prior in what we consider a reasonable range.
+Strictly speaking, even this minimalist distribution is not well defined, because there is not frequentist interpretation of a range of theory uncertainties which could be used to define or test such a distribution. \end{enumerate}

+For example in the case if Higgs coupling measurements these different sources of errors pose two problems: first, we need to construct a probability measure combining all these three sources.
+Second, this exclusive probability or likelihood has to be reduced in dimensionality such that we can show an error bar on one of the Higgs couplings in a well defined manner.
+Both of these problems lead us to the same objects, likelihoods vs probabilities:

+A \underline{likelihood} is defined as a probability to obtain an experimental outcome $\vec{x}_\text{meas}$ given model predictions $\vec{x}_\text{mod}$, varied over the model space.
+We can link it to the corresponding probability as

+where in both expressions are meant to be evaluated over model parameter space.
+In Section~\ref{sec:higgs_couplings} we introduce the logarithm of a likelihood Eq.\eqref{eq:higgs_chi2simple} as a generalization of the usual $\chi^2$ distribution

+which is expressed in terms of the measurements $\vec{x}_\text{meas}$, the model predictions $\vec{x}_\text{mod}$, and the variance $\sigma^2$.
+This definition is really only useful in the Gaussian limit where we know what the variance is.

+According to the definition Eq.\eqref{eq:sim_deflikelihood} we can replace the Gaussian form of $\chi^2$ by any other estimated shape for the statistical distribution of $\vec{x}_\text{meas}$.
+This includes the Poisson, Gaussian, and box shapes discussed above, as well as any combination of the three.
+Before we discuss in detail how to construct a likelihood for example for a Higgs couplings measurement we should link this likelihood to a mathematically properly defined probability.

+\underline{Bayes' theorem} tells us how to convert the likelihood Eq.\eqref{eq:sim_deflikelihood} into the \underline{probability} that a choice of model parameters $\vec{x}_\text{mod}$ is true given the experimental data, $\vec{x}_\text{meas}$.
+This is what we are actually interested in when we measure for example Higgs couplings